suvrasoumya/suvrasoumya.github.io/_pages/about.md

 Working as interest rates options trader at Barclays.
 Love dabbling in current affairs and exciting tech.

 Went to Georgia Tech and BITS Pilani

+This is the [link](http://localhost:4000/us-markets/) to my visualization.

+This is currently a work in progress.
+Will update this as and when I can.